-Events Events ST 2021 2540466 Business Data Analytics: Application and Tools 2 SWS Lecture / 🖥 Dann, Grote, Stoeckel ST 2021 2540467 Excercise Business Data Analytics: Application and Tools · Badewitz, Grote, Sterk Exams ST 2021 7900183 Business Data Analytics: Application Business Data Analytics: Application and Tools ST 2021 7900189 Business Data Analytics: Application Business Data Analytics: Application and Tools
+Events ST 2023 Business Data Analytics: Application and Tools 2 SWS Lecture / 🗣 Knierim, Badewitz ST 2023 2540467 Excercise Business Data Analytics: Application and Tools 1 SWS Practice / 🗣 Badewitz, Grote, Sterk, Bezzaoui, Nikolajevic

-Legend:

-☐ Online,

-☐ Blended (On-Site/Online),
+Legend: ☐ Online, ∮∮∮ Blended (On-Site/Online), ♣ On-Site, x Cancelled

-☐ On-Site,

-X Cancelled

 Success is monitored through ongoing elaborations and presentations of tasks and a written exam (60 minutes) at the end of the lecture period.
-Successful participation in the excercises is a prerequisite for admission to the written examination.
+Successful participation in the exercises is a prerequisite for admission to the written examination.
 The scoring scheme for the overall evaluation will be announced at the beginning of the course.